Back To Blog

 To help you build the 529 account that best fits your family’s college savings goals, Ohio’s 529 Plan offers calculators and tools.
 The college savings planner can assess the projected college costs and provide you an estimated monthly saving goal to be placed in a 529 plan.
 The cost of waiting tool can show approximately how much more money may be needed if you don’t start soon.
 The tax benefit tool shows the long-term advantages of tax-free growth in a 529 plan compared to a taxable savings account.

-CollegeAdvantage also provides 529 account strategies that are shaped by your child’s life stage.
-When a child is a baby to toddler, it is a fantastic time to start saving for future college expenses to take advantage of compound interest.
-During kindergarten through elementary school, disappearing expenses like day care costs can be shifted to fund the 529 account so you’re still supporting your child’s education.
-When your child enters middle school and high school, you may need to step up your college savings.
+Ohio’s 529 Plan, CollegeAdvantage, also provides 529 account strategies shaped by your child’s life stage.
+When your child is a baby to toddler, it is a fantastic time to start saving for future college expenses to take advantage of compound interest.
+During kindergarten through elementary school, disappearing expenses like day care costs can be shifted to fund the 529.
+When your child enters middle school and high school, you may need to step up your contributions.
 Even if your child is getting to start or has even started college, the tax-free earnings, tax-free withdrawals, and the state tax deduction for Ohioans can still build up the 529 account.

 Open an Ohio 529 plan to save for your child’s future training and education.
 An investment in a 529 plan is an investment in your child.
 529 accounts are an excellent alternative to student loan debt.
 CollegeAdvantage is your plan, your way.